Is Gaotu Techedu Inc. (NYSE:GOTU) an excellent stock to buy at the moment? - The Dwinnex

-The price of Gaotu Techedu Inc. (NYSE: GOTU) closed at $0.75 in the last session, up 2.15% from day before closing price of $0.73.
-In other words, the price has increased by $+0.0157 from its previous closing price.
-On the day, 2428896 shares were traded.
-GOTU stock price reached its highest trading level at $0.8051 during the session, while it also had its lowest trading level at $0.7400.
+The price of Gaotu Techedu Inc. (NYSE: GOTU) closed at $1.09 in the last session, down -0.91% from day before closing price of $1.10.
+In other words, the price has decreased by -$0.0100 from its previous closing price.
+On the day, 5349467 shares were traded.
+GOTU stock price reached its highest trading level at $1.1800 during the session, while it also had its lowest trading level at $1.0200.

 Top 5 Cheap Stocks to Own Right Now